Wenjix/data-daemons/PRD.md

   Implement this pattern with React event emitters, Convex mutations, and subscription callbacks so every ingestion triggers the same deterministic chain of UI, animation, and persistence updates.

   Goals:
-  - Preserve the Unity event-driven loop across ingestion, analysis, trait deltas, evolution, and animations.
+  - Use event-driven loop across ingestion, analysis, trait deltas, evolution, and animations.
   - Provide high-fidelity PixiJS animations for each Daemon with seamless switching.
   - Integrate Gemini for analysis, speech/roasts, evolution guidance, and name generation.
   - Implement multi-Daemon architecture (three concurrent Daemons) with a dedicated switcher.